Stephen Pewsey

 Stephen Pewsey (born 1955 in Rochford, Essex) is a local historian and prolific author.
-He grew up in Southend-on-Sea, later living in Newham (Greater London), Loughton in Essex, and Suffolk.
+He grew up in Southend-on-Sea, later living in Newham (Greater London), Loughton in Essex, and East Anglia.

 Pewsey attended Southend High School for Boys and was a founder member of Southend Action Group for the Arts.
 He was later a founder member of the Beckton Residents Association, serving as its first Secretary, and was Secretary of the Loughton Residents Association 2007–18.
 He began his writing career in the 1970s contributing to local magazines.